Welcome to Cultivate Grace!

 I “retired” at 29 to develop my ability to identify potty training readiness and recognize changes in the hormonal currents of adolescence.
 Let me tell you: storm chasers and meteorologists have nothing on the mother of toddlers or teens!
 It’s a fun, but wild ride.

 Nowadays, supporting my husband in ministry and homeschooling take center stage on my schedule.
-I am also a writer, speaker, consultant, and Certified Relational Wisdom Instructor (rw360.org).
+I am also a writer, speaker, consultant, coach, and Advanced Relational Wisdom Instructor (rw360.org).